Falkland Islands - Antarctic Travel

 The Falkland Islands may be included in a trip to the Antarctic Peninsula, they will almost certainly be included in a trip that takes in South Georgia.

-They are a place where the modern world has most certainly arrived, but that manages to maintain much of the lure and appeal of a time gone by.
+They are a place where the modern world has arrived, but they manage to maintain much of the lure and appeal of a time gone by.
 A place that seems somehow vaguely familiar but not quite in "that combination" of people, town, scenery, climate and wildlife.
 The Falklands are sometimes described as being "More British than Britain".